openhsr/LaTeX-Workshop/README.md

-# `Open\HSR` LaTeX Workshop
+# `Open\OST` LaTeX Workshop
-This repository contains the documentation for the OpenHSR introductory LaTeX workshop.
+This repository contains the documentation for the OpenOST introductory LaTeX workshop.

 ![TeXWorks Editor](pics/texworks.png)